amanb2000/Math_Trainer/README.md

 		- Power of Zero
 	* `Fractional Exponents`

-* Algebra 2 - DOJO 1.0
+* Algebra 2 - DOJO 1.0 (for next year)
 	* More complex algebra (linear equations)

-* Algebra 3 - DOJO 1.0
+* Algebra 3 - DOJO 1.0 (for next year)
 	* Even more complex algebra (quadratics)

 ### Functionality (MVP, Survival Kit First)

-* Create a framework for unit/part of tree to be selected
+* (Done) Create a framework for unit/part of tree to be selected
-* Create methods for getting questions and answers
+* (Done) Create methods for getting questions and answers
-* Create a way for students to easily move from one question to the next
+* (Done) Create a way for students to easily move from one question to the next
+* (Done) Fill out functionality for 4 basic units
+* (Done)
 * Create a way to record student's activities

+### General Guidelines

 * Where possible, automate.
 * Add functionality to add questions required for a unit (i.e. instead of just doing 5, you need to do 10).
 	- Implement a password?
 * Implement a button to reset progress.

+### Major TODO's

+* Add more obvious feedback for correct/incorrect answers
+* Link to Trinity Academy videos in situ (remove need for secondary resource)
+* Beautify UI
+* Pressure test functionality of existing modules
+* Add Algebra 2-3
+* Add .CSV reading to Algebra 1 Substitution and Solving modules